 A 1996 study was conducted on male and female runners, and it found that 82% of the variation in the human growth hormone response was explained by the peak power output and peak blood lactate response to sprints.

 A 2009 study was conducted on male rugby players, and it found that resistance-running increased speed, strength, and jumping power.

-Subsequently, a 2016 study was conducted on NCAA Division Sprinters, and it concluded that leg muscles per height-mass were 22% greater in sprinters.
+Subsequently, a 2016 study was conducted on NCAA division sprinters, and it concluded that leg muscles per height-mass were 22% greater in sprinters.
 It also found that hip-and knee-crossing muscles were significantly larger.
-The study concluded there was a strong correlation between sprinting and large hip and knee flexors and extensors.
+The study concluded a strong correlation between sprinting and large hip, knee flexors, and extensors.